You Are Not Going to Lose Your HR Job to AI... IF You Become the People Strategist in an AI World

 By Julien Boubel | 2026-03-20

-TL;DR - 43% of organisations now use AI in HR, up from 26% just a year ago - Time-to-hire cut by 50%, recruitment costs down by up to 30% - The WEF still projects a net gain of 78 million jobs globally by 2030 - HR professionals who design AI-augmented talent processes command a premium The Irony — and the Opportunity There is a certain irony in the fact that HR — the function charged with managing workforce transformation — is itself one of the fastest adopters of AI.
+TL;DR - 43% of organisations now use AI in HR, up from 26% just a year ago - Time-to-hire cut by 50%, recruitment costs down by up to 30% - The WEF still projects a net gain of 78 million jobs globally by 2030 - HR professionals who design AI-augmented talent processes command a premium The Irony, and the Opportunity There is a certain irony in the fact that HR, the function charged with managing workforce transformation, is itself one of the fastest adopters of AI.
 It is also, if you look at the data carefully, one of the functions with the clearest path forward.
 Adoption is accelerating: 43% of organisations now use AI in HR (up from 26% just a year ago), with 51% deploying it specifically for recruiting.
-The efficiency gains are real — time-to-hire cut by half, recruitment costs down by up to 30%.
+The efficiency gains are real.
+Time-to-hire cut by half, recruitment costs down by up to 30%.
 And yet the World Economic Forum's Future of Jobs Report 2025 projects a *net gain* of 78 million jobs globally by 2030.
 Why the disconnect between automation anxiety and job creation?
 Because the things AI genuinely cannot do are the things that define excellent HR: fostering belonging in a distributed team, developing the next generation of leaders, navigating the ethical complexity of people decisions, and holding the culture together during a transformation. > "AI can tell you who is likely to leave based on pattern data.
-Only a great HR professional can understand why — and do something meaningful about it."
-LinkedIn's Workplace Learning Report 2025 notes that "Human-AI collaboration" is now the fastest-growing skills category across all industries — and that HR professionals who can *design* these collaboration models, not just work within them, command a significant premium in both demand and compensation.
+Only a great HR professional can understand why, and do something meaningful about it."
+LinkedIn's Workplace Learning Report 2025 notes that "Human-AI collaboration" is now the fastest-growing skills category across all industries, and that HR professionals who can *design* these collaboration models, not just work within them, command a significant premium in both demand and compensation.
 Your Action Plan 1.
-Let AI
+Let AI handle resume screening, scheduling, and onboarding

 Back to all articles